 It’s a relatively inexpensive respirator and has the necessary filter attachment that’s needed for urbex.
 Which of course are the P100 asbestos-rated filters.

 The respirator is incredibly light weighing only 5 ounces.
 It’s also not that bulky which is a good thing.
 It can easily fit in your urbex backpack without taking much space or weighing you down one bit.

 One of the main reasons I bought this respirator was because it came with a pair of P100 filters already attached.
 I didn’t have to buy the filters separately.
 I thought that was quite nice and convenient.

 - This respirator Includes 1 pair of P100 asbestos-rated filters

 - Is quite comfortable, soft, lightweight, and has easy-to-adjust head straps

 - Removable filters that can be easily replaced

 - Allows for both filters and cartridges

 If you want to keep things simple the 3M 6000 Half-face Respirator Mask is your go-to.

 The replacement filters for this respirator are also quite cheap.
-You can find them here on Amazon.
+You can find them here.

 3M 6800 Full-face Respirator Mask